rajneesh069/DSA/README.md

 HCF \* LCM = Product of 2 numbers

-## Binary Trees
+## Trees

 1. It consists of nodes.
+In case of binary they are atmost 2 in number.
 2. Nodes &rarr; root , internal, leaf.
 3. Leaf : They have no children.
 4. Root : Topmost node is root.